2020 US Open – Men's singles

-Rafael Nadal was the reigning champion, but chose not to participate due to both safety concerns related to the ongoing COVID-19 pandemic and the short amount of time between the US Open and the rescheduled European clay season.
+Rafael Nadal was the reigning champion, but chose not to participate due to both safety concerns related to the ongoing COVID-19 pandemic and the short amount of time between the US Open and the rescheduled European clay court season.
 This marked the first time since the 1999 US Open that both Nadal and Roger Federer (who was recovering from a knee surgery) were absent from a major.

 There were no qualifiers this year.
 The ATP rankings valid on August 3 (being the rankings from March 16) were used to determine the main-draw entry list.

-World No. 1 Novak Djokovic was disqualified from the tournament during his fourth-round match against Pablo Carreño Busta.
-After being broken to trail 6–5 in the first set, Djokovic frustratedly hit a ball towards the baseline.
-This ball accidentally hit a lineswoman in the throat.
+World No. 1 Novak Djokovic was defaulted from the tournament during his fourth-round match against Pablo Carreño Busta.
+After being broken to trail 6–5 in the first set, Djokovic frustratedly hit a ball towards the baseline and wound up hitting a line judge in the throat.
 Djokovic's unbeaten 26–0 2020 season, as well as his 29-match winning streak (extending back to the 2019 Davis Cup Finals), ended as a result.
-Djokovic became the first player to be defaulted from a major since Stefan Koubek at the 2000 French Open.
+Djokovic was the first player to be defaulted from a major since Stefan Koubek at the 2000 French Open.

-Djokovic's ejection from the tournament guaranteed a maiden major finalist in the top half of the draw.
-His disqualification also meant this would be the first major since the 2004 French Open not to feature either Djokovic, Federer or Nadal in the semifinals, the first major since the 2003 Wimbledon Championships in which none of the quarterfinalists had previously won a major, and the first major men's singles tournament not to have been won by Djokovic, Federer or Nadal since Stan Wawrinka in the 2016 US Open final.
-This also guaranteed a maiden major champion in men's singles for the first time since the 2014 tournament, when Čilić defeated fellow first-time finalist Kei Nishikori in straight sets.
-Additionally, it meant this would be the first major won by someone under the age of 30 since the 2016 Wimbledon Championships.
-For the first time in major history, all of the male quarterfinalists were born in the 1990s.
+Djokovic's ejection from the tournament guaranteed a first-time major finalist in the top half of the draw.
+His disqualification also meant this would be the first major since the 2004 French Open not to feature any of the Big Three in the semifinals, the first major since the 2003 Wimbledon Championships in which none of the quarterfinalists had previously won a major, and the first major men's singles tournament not to have been won by Djokovic, Federer or Nadal since Stan Wawrinka at the 2016 US Open.
+Additionally, it meant this would be the first major won by a player under the age of 30 since the 2016 Wimbledon Championships.
+For the first (and only) time in major history, all of the male quarterfinalists were born in the 1990s.